 Yet it’s Miranda Calderon who owns the stage moments after she walks in.
 Her anger is refreshingly unrestrained and despite Elena proving to be the pot calling the kettle black, her pursuit of justice lacks no motivational understanding whatsoever.
 It’s almost impossible not to cheer for this subversive nemesis.

-Stupefying and unapologetic, it’s an entertainment game changer if there ever was such a thing.
+Stupefying and unapologetic, it’s an entertainment game changer.